 I made this mistake with my first real boyfriend and, before I knew it, my friends stopped asking me to do things.
 They didn’t feel important and when my relationship ended, I had a lot of work to do to win back their trust.
 I felt very alone for awhile—and I vowed never to make the same mistake again.
-You have room and time for both, always.
+The first thing I want you to know about relationships is that you have room and time for both, always.

 2. Don’t give up anything you love.

 If you love playing basketball, don’t give it up if they aren’t into it, or so you can spend time with them after school instead of going to practice, or because they want you to start playing ice hockey instead.
 I dated a guy in college who gave up the ski club after we started dating because it took him away on the weekends.
 It ruined the spark in our relationship really quickly.

 Sure, your sport, club, or hobby may lose its luster when you first meet, but you fell in love with certain things before they came along.
 It’s a big piece of who you are.
 No relationship is worth giving up the things that make you happy.
 And no one who loves you will ask you to make that sacrifice.

 3. Don’t change your style to please your partner.